-When non-executive directors own shares in the company they prove their attachment to the business and demonstrate that their interests are in line with those of the shareholders.
+When non-executive directors own shares in the company they prove their attachment to the business, their interest in its long-term success and thus demonstrate that their interests are in line with those of the shareholders and the other stakeholders.
 According to the International Corporate Governance Network (ICGN) this is a basic principle.
 Companies should therefore require their directors gradually to build up a portfolio of shares that they will keep until they retire from the board.
 The conditions for this are to be presented in the remuneration report.
 In Switzerland, the Code of Obligations requires that each director's holdings be included in the remuneration report.